crithub/crithub/README.md

 ### COBALT-MAINSRV (future codename)

-This server, a Raspberry Pi 4B, will begin operations on March 27th, succeeding the Stone.
+This server, a Raspberry Pi 4B, has began operations as of March 25th, and will be prioritised in mid April.

 SoC: Broadcom BCM2711
 CPU: ARM Cortex A72 4c/4t @ 1.5GHz